petrovainbritain22/be-nc-news/README.md

 # NorthCoders News

 This project is a RESTful API for accessing application data programmatically.
-The intention here is to mimic API the building of a real world backend service (such as reddit - an American social news aggregation, content rating, and discussion website) which should provide this information to the front end architecture.
+The intention here is to mimic the API of a real world backend service (such as reddit - an American social news aggregation, content rating, and discussion website) which should provide this information to the front end architecture.

 Various HTTP requests can be performed to [endpoints](/endpoints.json) for articles, comments and users.